NAB Business Card

 - Interest-free days.
 If you pay your balance in full by the end of the statement period, you can enjoy up to 35 interest-free days on eligible business purchases.
 Interest-free days don't apply to cash advances, including ATM withdrawals and travellers' cheques.

 - Competitive interest rates.
 The NAB Business Card charges an interest rate of 15.5% p.a. on purchases and cash advances.

 - Additional cardholders.
 If your employees need to make purchases, you can request additional cardholders to link to the one account.
 You can set individual cardholder credit limits and personalise each card with the employee's name.

 - Complimentary business liability insurance.
 If the account is used for fraudulent transactions, your finances will be protected by NAB's complimentary business liability insurance.
 The liability insurance indemnity is limited to $20,000 per cardholder and to $150,000 for the business in each policy year.
 Please see the policy information booklet for the eligibility requirements, exclusions and other terms and conditions.

 - Annual fee.
 You'll pay a $9 per card monthly fee (which totals to $108 p.a.) linked to the account.

 - Statements.
 Each month you'll receive a detailed statement for each cardholder, not just for the total account.
 This gives you the assurance that you can clearly see which of your employees are making what debits from your business account.
 This can also make business reporting much easier come tax time.

-- International transaction fee.
+- Foreign transaction fee.
 If you use the card to make transactions overseas or in a foreign currency online, the card charges a 3% foreign transaction fee.

 - Credit limits.
 The overall facility credit limit minimum is set to $5,000.

 - Repayments.
-As a charge card, the closing balance of the account must be paid in full by direct debit each month.
+As a charge card, the closing balance of the account must be paid in full each month.